 You are not required to see your OB/GYN prior to becoming a patient at Houston Fertility Institute.
 In fact, HFI sees many patients who are self-referred and seek consultation because they are motivated to become pregnant as soon as possible.
 Whether you start your journey through your OB/GYN office or want to reach out to us directly, our team of specialists can help.
 Contact us today for a consultation.

-I am worried about my ability to children in the future but since I haven’t met a partner yet, but there’s nothing I can do about it.
+I am worried about my ability to have children in the future and I haven’t met a partner yet.
+Is there anything I can do about it?

 The truth is female fertility declines with time.
 However, many options exist for women who are worried about their ability to have children in the future.
 Currently, the most reliable way to preserve a woman’s fertility is through elective oocyte cryopreservation, also known as egg freezing.
 When a woman freezes her eggs, her egg quality is preserved at that age.
 Egg freezing is a relatively newer procedure in the world of fertility.
 This is because over the last 30 years, attempts to freeze human eggs were not very successful and the only way to reliably preserve a woman’s fertility was to fertilize an egg with donor sperm.
 Fortunately, women are no longer being asked to make that decision because freezing technology has improved dramatically and it is now possible to freeze and thaw eggs reliably using a technique known as oocyte vitrification.

 Houston Fertility Institute is a world leader in egg freezing technology and the first practice in Texas to have its own egg bank.
 Our experience with egg freezing consistently attracts from other parts of the country as well as patients from Europe, Asia and Africa.
 For more information about egg freezing and how it might fit in your plans, contact us today for a consultation.